Cocoon-Data-Transformation/cocoon/README.md

 - 📚 We currently help you profile, clean and standardize your tables.
 [Learn more about current features](https://cocoon-data-transformation.github.io/page/)

-- 👉 Check out the [demo](https://youtu.be/d9BIEGD7xok).
+- 👉 Check out the [Youtube demo](https://youtu.be/d9BIEGD7xok).
 Need support?
 Email: zh2408@columbia.edu

 ## Get Started